zNaLa/docs/docs/FAQ.md

 6. [Spotify](https://www.spotify.com/)

 ### How is it possible for Rythm to play music from Spotify?
-Rythm finds the songs from Youtube and play them.
+Rythm finds the songs from Youtube and plays them.

 You can play Spotify song/playlist through Rythm by just simply doing `!play <Song/Playlist url>`!